bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/multi-user-editing.md

 1. Install plugin error.
 You might get an error preventing you from installing the Versioning plugin.
 ![](../images/Install_Error.gif)
       ### Solution:
-      Use compatiable version of QGIS (It seems that 3.10 is the problematic version to avoid)
+      Use compatiable version of QGIS (It seems that 3.10 is the problematic version to avoid).

 2. Historize error.
-If you get this error when trying to historize an unversioned schema..
+If you get this error when trying to historize an unversioned schema;
 ![](../images/SQL_Error.gif)

       ### Solution: